sipostudent/Bug-Issue-Tracker/README.md

 #### Acknowledgements

-- I received inspiration for this project from visiting [b-i-tracker.herokuapp.com](https://b-i-tracker.herokuapp.com/), but mostly from my interaction with other students on Code Institute's Full Stack Software Development Programme.
+- I received inspiration for this project from performing various Google Image search, which led me to various issue-tracker applications, but mostly from my interaction with other students on Code Institute's Full Stack Software Development Programme.

 - Special thanks to fellow Code Institute colleague [Anna Greaves](https://github.com/AJGreaves) for assistance with a bespoke media query which was utilised  to improve the responsiveness of the application.